-This poses a particular challenge for Italian luxury brands, as the Made in Italy country of origin effect draws its values and quality from the fashion pipeline as opposed to loud marketing campaigns.
+This poses a particular challenge for Italian luxury brands too, as the Made in Italy country of origin effect draws its values and quality from the fashion pipeline as opposed to loud marketing campaigns.

-By looking at this first glimpse into the Chinese market, we can conclude that developing a brand in China is an expensive endeavour.
-Firms will need to invest in boutiques, advertising, talent while creating a culture of sophistication around luxury goods.
+After taking a first look into the Chinese market we can conclude that developing a brand in China is a very expensive endeavour.
+Firms will need to invest in boutiques, advertising, and talent while creating a culture of sophistication around luxury goods.